07th-mod/tsumihoroboshi/README.md

 - in _tsum_001.txt, line 770 has no voice (for some reason)
 - in _tsum_002_2.txt, lines 253 to 271 have no voices
 - in _tsum_003_3.txt, line 938 has no voice.
 Most likely on PS2
+- in _tsum_005.txt, line 1144 has no voice.
+Looks like a random cut that might be in the PS2 voices
+- in _tsum_006.txt, lines 404 to 419 are missing a few voices.
+Text was toned down a bit.
 -